shopsys/shopsys/docs/introduction/setting-environment-variables.md

 Shopsys Framework as Symfony based application is using the same environment configuration as Symfony.

 We recommend using [`.env` files](https://symfony.com/doc/4.4/configuration.html#configuring-environment-variables-in-env-files) for configuring environment variables as it can be easily maintained.
-There is also advantage of different configuration through different application environments (suh as dev, test and prod).
+There is also advantage of different configuration through different application environments (such as dev, test and prod).

 !!! note